jpulse-net/jpulse-framework/docs/dev/work-items.md

 - plan how to implement (wait for my go ahead)
 - current timestamp: 2025-10-04 17:55

-finishing up work item: W-087:
+release prep:
 - run tests, and fix issues
 - show me cursor_log.txt update text I can copy & paste (current date: 2025-10-07 20:50)
-- assume release: W-091, v1.1.7
+- assume release: W-092, v1.1.8
-- update deliverables in W-091 to document work done (don't make any other changes to this file)
+- update deliverables in W-092 to document work done (don't make any other changes to this file)
 - update README.md, docs/README.md, docs/CHANGELOG.md, and any other doc in docs/ as needed (don't bump version, I'll do that with bump script)
 - update commit-message.txt, following the same format (don't commit)